tutunak/eslpodParser/README.md

-script for download all mp3 podcasts from site https://www.eslpod.com or check new podcasts.
+Scripts for downloading all mp3 podcasts from site https://www.eslpod.com or check new podcasts.